quidphp/main/README.md

     - [_sequential](src/Map/_sequential.php) - Trait that makes sure the keys of the collection are always sequential
     - [_sort](src/Map/_sort.php) - Trait that provides methods to change the order of entries within the collection
 - [Request](src/Request.php) - Class with methods to manage an HTTP request
-- [RequestHistory](src/RequestHistory.php) - Class for a collection containing a history of requests
+- [RequestHistory](src/RequestHistory.php) - Class for a collection containing an history of requests
 - [Res](src/Res.php) - Class with methods to manage a resource
 - [Response](src/Response.php) - Class with methods to manage an HTTP response
 - [Role](src/Role.php) - Class that provides basic logic for a role